kekse1/scripts/README.md

 ### [`sync`.sh](sh/sync.sh)
-Another helping hand which became required since I'm managing some archive on my server, which needs to be synchronized with an USB stick (on a Linux system..).
+Another helping hand which became required since I'm managing some archive on my server, which needs to be synchronized with an (windows) USB stick.

 > **Warning**
-> This should be the correct `rsync` command line for such a case, but please **check it
-> and try it out**, since I've not really tested the `rsync` call itself..
-I only selected
-> the command line parameters until now! ...
+> PLEASE CHECK the **FIRST BOTH** configuration parts, relatively on top of the file..

 ### [`up2date`.sh](sh/up2date.sh)
 Tool for [Gentoo](https://gentoo.org/) Linux, [Debian](https://debian.org/) and [Termux](https://termux.dev/) Linux.